kragniz/tor-controller/README.md

     key: private_key
 ```

-This creates a corresponding tor daemon pod, which serves incoming traffic from
+This creates:

-the tor network, and a service, which is used to send traffic to application
+- a service, which is used to send traffic to application pods
-pods:
+- a configmap containing tor configuration pointing at the service
+- tor daemon pod, which serves incoming traffic from the tor network

 <p align="center">
   <img src="https://sr.ht/6WbX.png">